Is It Safe To Eat Flax Seeds During Pregnancy?

 1. Cyanide present in flaxseeds can lead to poisoning when taken in excess amounts (8).

+Discuss with your healthcare provider before adding flaxseeds to your diet, especially if you have underlying health conditions or are taking medications.
 If you are not allergic and want to make flaxseeds a part of your maternal nutrition in limited amounts, then here is how you can go about it.

 protip_icon Caution

-Flaxseeds may react with medications such as blood thinnersiXA drug used to prevent and treat blood clots in the heart and blood vessels (aspirin, clopidogrel, warfarin, etc.) and increase the risk of bleeding (10).
+Flaxseeds may react with medications such as blood thinnersiA drug used to prevent and treat blood clots in the heart and blood vessels (aspirin, clopidogrel, warfarin, etc.) and increase the risk of bleeding (10).

 Ways To Include Flaxseeds In Prenatal Diet